My son lost the mother her knew when my second child was born. I share this difficult time in “Now we are Good A Letter for My Son.”

 It had been just you and me for so long, and we did everything together.
 We went to music class and grocery shopping and spent lots of time with our friends.
-You slept with your dad and me, we ate together, even the television programs that I chose were ones that you could watch too, so that on nights when I was really tired from the pregnancy, we could watch together.
+You slept with your dad and me.
+We ate together and even the television programs that I chose were ones that you could watch too, so that on nights when I was really tired from the pregnancy, we could watch together.
 Dancing with The Stars, and John and Kate Plus 8 were our favorites.

 We would sit on our red marbled couch on those fall nights with the window open.
 Daddy may have been traveling or working late and we would both be in our pajamas.
 I would cover us with a blanket and push “play” on the DVR.
-The dishes were done, the house picked up and a candle burned in the kitchen- always my symbol that housework is done for the night.
+The dishes were done, the house picked up and a candle burned in the kitchen.

 As the end of our alone time together drew closer I became filled with a sense of sadness.

 I knew that our time together and relationship would change.
 And I think what made me so sad was understanding that you had no idea- that you thought that things would always be this way- just us two or we three, with your dad.

 That the space between daddy and I in our bed was made for you, to have access to both of us all night long, and that you alone would be our focus.
 Forever.
 How could you know any different?

 Sydney arrived, and you adjusted so well.
 Daddy and I did everything that we could to prepare you and us for a smooth transition.
 We wanted to immediately start fostering sibling love instead of rivalry and so far our efforts seem worthwhile.